Category Archives: Ruby / Rails

 You’re on you on from here…

-Create a GemSet, then install Rails and any other gems your app needs.
+Create a RVM gemset, then install your desired Rails version and any other gems your app needs.
 You’ll probably use the “bundle” command to pull in the required gems from a gemfile.
 From here on, it’s basic Rails stuff.

 Other crap I’ve had to deal with if something goes wrong….